 Writers of books, plays, television shows, and movies are well-versed in the structure of narrative.
 How characters come into conflict, how tension is increased, and how conflict is resolved are all essential to telling good stories.
-Hillfolk takes this well-developed sense of narrative structure and applies it to roleplaying.
+Hillfolk takes this well-developed sense of narrative structure and applies it to roleplaying, using the DramaSystem mechanics.

 This is very much a storytelling game, meaning that the rules exist to support the crafting of a dramatically satisfying tale rather than character power progression or detailed mechanical simulation of a game world.

 In a DramaSystem game, players, aided by a Game Moderator (GM), collectively create a compelling, serial story of emotional need and conflict within a tightly-knit group of people.

 Three Things About Hillfolk